HolyTy/test/OCI_PublicLB_EN.md

    - Configure the Listener
      - PROTOCOL：TCP
      - PORT：80 ( provide application's port in internet side )
-1. if you need security list, configure the security list.
+1. if you need Security List, configure the Security List.

 Setup EXPRESSCLUSTER X
 ---